-The ARG solution is to contact the sites to discuss methods for providing source documentation in a simple and secure manner.
 Sites could be encouraged to sign up for Veeva’s SiteVault, a free product that can be used with their clinical trials–and one that ARG currently utilizes.
 This tool (21 CFR part 11 and HIPAA compliant) allows sites to not only manage their regulatory documents, but also gives them a place to upload source documentation that can be shared with CRAs who are already part of the Veeva ecosystem.

 As an added protection, these source documents cannot be downloaded to any local computer or whatever external data storage tool the CRA is actively using for monitoring.
 The result is the continuation of normal clinical trial activities.
 Sites now have a facile and cost-effective way to implement their own clinical trial document management system that improves collaboration capabilities with CROs and Sponsors.